-I’m not talking about a journey to strict dieting and controlling behaviour around food.
-Or a journey in which the measure of success is whether you can fit into whatever sized clothes.
+But there is another way to live where you aren’t controlled by food or drink.
+I’m not talking about you developing strict dieting and controlling behaviour around food or never drinking again.
+I’m not talking about a journey in which the measure of success is whether you can fit into whatever sized clothes or get validation from other people about your food or drink behaviour.

-I’m talking about a journey to being free from thinking about food the whole time, being able to eat in moderation and finding enjoyment and a lightness around food, even when you’ve had one slice of cake too many.
+I’m talking about a journey to being free from thinking about food or drink the whole time, being able to eat and drink in moderation and finding enjoyment and a lightness around food and drink, even when you’ve had one slice of cake or a drink too many.

 No guilt, no shame, no feelings of unworthiness.
-Just love and acceptance of yourself and a healthy, balanced approach to food.
+Just love and acceptance of yourself and a healthy, balanced approach to food and drink.

-I know from my experience how eating and food is often a way to push down uncomfortable feelings in life and I’ve discovered that the only way to change my relationship with food is to untangle what’s going on underneath.
+I know from my experience how food and alcohol is often a way to push down uncomfortable feelings in life and I’ve discovered that the only way to change my relationship with food and drink is to untangle what’s going on underneath.

-- Choosing to be seen instead of hiding behind huge portions of chips
+- Choosing to be seen as you are instead of hiding behind huge portions of chips or endless bottles

 And that’s what we’ll do in our coaching sessions together.
 Untangle what’s really going on underneath.

-Once you’ve dealt with what’s going on underneath – and I know it’s true of myself – food tends to be a non-issue.
-As I wrote in a blog post about my comfort eating and eating disorders:
+Once you’ve dealt with what’s going on underneath – and I know it’s true of myself – food and alcohol tends to be a non-issue.
+As I wrote in a blog post about my own struggles with comfort eating and eating disorders:

 “…on your journey, you both need to fight against the disordered eating, but also accept that it’s not really about the eating at all – it’s about accepting, loving, forgiving yourself and making sense of what you’ve experienced.